cardboardcomputer/blender-middleware/README.md

 ## Updating

-Update the repository and follow step 2-4 and make sure there aren't any warnings or errors in both the system and Unity's console/terminal.
+After pulling the latest changes from github, follow step 2-4 and make sure there aren't any warnings or errors in both the system and Unity's console/terminal.